hitobito/hitobito/doc/architecture/08_konzepte.md

       self.layer = true

 It can be declared as a layer, which contains several subgroups that create a defined space for permissions.
 This includes all subgroups of that group.
-Unless they are declared as layers themselfes.
+Unless they are declared as layers themselves.

       children Group::Layer, Group::Board, Group::Basic